 The packing, marking and documentation within and outside the packages shall comply strictly with such special requirements as shall be expressly provided for in the Contract and in international standards where applicable and, subject to Clause 30 (Changes), in any subsequent instructions ordered by the Customer.

 The Contractor shall adequately in advance prior to the dispatch of each shipment, notify the Customer by e-mail of the contents of cargo shipped and the expected date of arrival.
-The correspondence must contain the dimensions of the load, weight and method of folding.
+The correspondence must contain the dimensions of the load, weight and method of stacking.
 Without delay after completion of each shipment, the Contractor shall send copies of shipping documents (i.e. commercial invoice, packing list, bill of lading etc.).

 DELIVERY TO SITE